 Why It’s Pointless: This debate made sense back when there were 20 consoles on the market and they all played Pong.
 Today this debate makes no sense since its going to be less about hardware and more about what gaming community one prefers.

 The PlayStation community could be best described as being influenced by its rich gaming history along with a mix of Japanese and nerd culture.
 The Xbox community could be best defined of having a more contemporary and bro-ish culture.
 Titles like Metal Gear Solid, Final Fantasy and Uncharted have defined the PlayStation culture while titles like Halo, Call of Duty and Gears of War have defined the Xbox culture.
-Meanwhile; Nintendo can’t really be included in this debate since they do their own thing plus most Xbox or PlayStation gamers will also be Nintendo fans.
+Meanwhile; Nintendo can’t really be included in this debate since they do their own thing plus most Xbox or PlayStation gamers will also be a Nintendo fan at heart.

 1. Superman vs. Goku